jobonaf/tutorial-hydrology/README.md

 ## Option 2: Install the Package and Do the Tutorials Locally

-You can also install the R package `tutorialhydrology` and run the tutorials locally in your RStudio session.
-This option is recommended for those who know R or want to learn it.
+You can install the R package tutorialhydrology and run the tutorials locally in your RStudio session.
+This is recommended for those who are familiar with R or are keen to learn it.

 ### Requirements